Croatian People's Party – Liberal Democrats: Chairpersons of the party

-Election history
+Election results

 Legislative

 The following is a summary of the party's results in legislative elections for the Croatian parliament.
 The "Total votes" and "Percentage" columns include sums of votes won by pre-election coalitions HNS had been part of.
 After preferential votes were added to the electoral system, the votes column also includes the statistic of the total number of such votes received by candidates of HNS on coalition lists.
 The "Total seats" column includes sums of seats won by HNS in election constituencies plus representatives of ethnic minorities affiliated with HNS.

 European Parliament

 Presidential

 The following is a list of presidential candidates who were endorsed by HNS in elections for President of Croatia.